Omptin

 Omptins (protease VII, protease A, gene ompT proteins, ompT protease, protein a, Pla, OmpT) are a family of bacterial proteases.
 They are aspartate proteases, which cleave peptides with the use of a water molecule.
-Found in the outer membrane of gram-negative enterobacteria such as Shigella flexneri, Yersinia pestis, Escherichia coli, and Salmonella enterica.
-Omptins consist of a widely conserved beta barrel spanning the membrane with 5 extracellular loops.
+They are found in the outer membrane of gram-negative enterobacteria such as Shigella flexneri, Yersinia pestis, Escherichia coli, and Salmonella enterica.
+Omptins consist of a widely conserved beta barrel spanning the membrane with five extracellular loops.
 These loops are responsible for the various substrate specificities.
 These proteases rely upon binding of lipopolysaccharide for activity.

 Omptins have been linked to bacterial pathogenesis.

 Background

 Omptins, a group of membrane-bound proteins, are found in various organisms, including animals and plants, and particularly on the surface of certain bacteria, notably within the enterobacterial family.
 Known for their specificity in cleaving peptide bonds between adjacent basic amino acids, omptins serve dual functions as both proteases (enzymes that break down proteins) and adhesins (proteins that help cells stick together).
 Omptin genes are also associated with plasmids or prophages, indicating a potential role of horizontal gene transfer in the dissemination of these genes.
 This means that omptin genes may be transferred between different bacterial cells or even between species through mechanisms like plasmid transfer or the integration of prophages into bacterial genomes.
 Omptin protease activity is triggered under conditions of low magnesium growth.
-This characteristic is named after the prototypical OmpT protein, which features a 10-stranded B-barrel structure.
+This characteristic is named after the prototypical OmpT protein, which features a 10-stranded β-barrel structure.
 The ability of genes to move horizontally between different organisms can contribute to the spread of advantageous traits, such as those involved in host-pathogen interactions or other cellular processes.
 In the case of omptins, understanding their genetic context and the mechanisms of horizontal gene transfer can provide insights into their evolution and the diversity of organisms that harbor these genes.